beluej123/OrbMechKeeby_Curtis/README.md

 ---

 ## Usage
+- Build Python: `pip install .`
+- Build C++: `cmake -S . -B build && cmake --build build`
+- Run tests: `pytest` or C++/MATLAB equivalents

 ### MATLAB
-Clone the repository and navigate to the MATLAB files directory.
+Clone the repository and navigate to the matlab files directory.
 Navigate to the .m files and execute scripts as needed.

 ### Python
-Clone the repository and navigate to the Python files directory.
+Clone the repository and navigate to the python files directory.
 Install the required .py packages and run scripts directly.

 ### C++
-Clone the repository and navigate to the C++ and C Header files directory.
+Clone the repository and navigate to the cpp files directory.
 Navigate to the .cpp and .h files and execute scripts as needed.

 ## Installation